mun-lang/book/src/ch00-01-case-studio-abbey-games.md

 ## Abbey Games

 Abbey Games uses Lua as its main gameplay programming language because of Lua's ability to hot reload code.
-This allows for very rapid iteration of game code, enabling gameplay programmers and designers to quickly test and tweak systems and content.
+This allows for rapid iteration of game code, enabling gameplay programmers and designers to quickly test and tweak systems and content.
 Lua is a dynamically typed, JIT compiled language.
 Although this has some definite advantages, it also introduces a lot of problems with bigger